jmgloria07/toktive/README.md

 ## Future plans
 - Handle errors with exceptions.
-- ~~Lookup for any API that would let the app post to FB~~ FB doesn't anymore allow sharing via APIs, as permissions have been removed.
-With this, the client has to open an external browser.
-See https://developers.facebook.com/docs/graph-api/changelog/breaking-changes#login-4-24
+- ~~Lookup for any API that would let the app post to FB~~
-- Posting to your Facebook Page may be possible though, will be implementing that shortly.
 - Proper logging
 - -----------release 1.0------------------
 - ~~Currently utilizes property files to work with access tokens, but planning to extend this further to use a DB (H2, perhaps?).~~ I wonder what's the best practice here?
 I think it's better to have a separate service to login instead.
 Consumer key and secret can be saved via property but access tokens aren't supposed to be.
 I should let the client application do the DB.
 - Support other SNS platforms (LinkedIn?
 IG?
 Stories?
 Tik...Tok?).
-    - I was supposed to use Spring Social for this, but found out that API has already been deprecated.
+    - I was supposed to use Spring Social for this, but found out that the said API has already been deprecated.
 - Support images..?
 - Make a separate web project that uses this API, could be Angular/React this time.
-- Remove the API dependencies per SNS and manually create a simple implementation
+- Remove the API dependencies per SNS and manually create a simple implementation.
+This project only needs like two to five methods per jar, it would be nice to lessen unnecessary couplings.
 - The API is highly extensible, so a smartphone app can use this.